Windows 10 Blue Screen of Death – You Can Quickly Fix It

 - Next, enable UEFI boot under Boot menu:

 Once all these changes are made, please press on F10 key to save changes and exit from BIOS.
 After that, you may upgrade Windows 7 or Windows 8.1 to Windows 10 successfully.

 Windows Blue Screen of Death Error Code: 0XC1900101 - 0X40017

 This is another common blue screen error when we are upgrading to Windows 10.
 From one of Microsoft support engineers we know this error occurs largely because there is an incompatible driver or hardware defect which is important for booting the intermediary environment that is necessary to perform the upgrade actions.
 And he gives the following troubleshoot methods:

-However, if all above methods fail to work, users may need to set their Windows 7 or Windows 8.1 computer to factory state, and then do the upgrade.
-Nevertheless, this is a piece of time-consuming work.
-Next, let’s see the third BSOD error.
+However, if all methods above fail to work, you may need to set your Windows 7 or Windows 8.1 computer to factory state, and then do the upgrade.

 Windows 10 Blue Screen of Death When Using Computer: How to Quickly Repair It